rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

 [guide-level-explanation]: #guide-level-explanation

-With this proposal implemented, a user can define custom profiles under new names, provided that an `inherited` key is used in order to receive attributes from other profiles.
+With this proposal implemented, a user can define custom profiles under new names, provided that an `inherits` key is used in order to receive attributes from other profiles.

 For example: